 There are several things you can do –

 - Join DC Network.
-In 2014, even after 21 years of DCN, we still think the most important part of our work is breaking the isolation by putting people in touch with each other.
+We still think the most important part of our work is breaking the isolation by putting people in touch with each other.
 See Benefits of Membership

 - Come on a Preparation for DC Parenthood workshop.
 These are for people who have still to make up their minds if donor conception is right for them and those who have chosen to go ahead but want to learn more.

 - Read the appropriate Letters in a Planning a Family series that are aimed at would-be parents of egg or sperm donor conceived children

 - Read one or more of the books in our library that are recommended for your situation.
 If you are a UK member you can borrow them free of charge.